dorcoh/mlProject/README.md

 Another 'norma' classifier, which checks how far is some review in the test set from all other training reviews in terms of scores (1-10).

-And finally different classifiers using probabilistic graphs, one directed model, and two undicreted.
+And finally three custom classifiers using probabilistic graphs, one directed model, and two undicreted.

 Results so far:
 ```